 We are a global medical products and technologies company, with leading market positions in wound therapeutics, ostomy care, continence and critical care, and infusion devices.
-Our products provide our customers — including doctors, nurses and patients — with a range of clinical and economic benefits, including infection prevention, protection of vulnerable skin, improved patient outcomes and reduced total cost of care.
-Having 9,400 employees worldwide and operating in 110 countries through direct sales and local distributors, our business activities generate a substantial amount of taxes.
+Our products provide our customers — including doctors, nurses, and patients — with a range of clinical and economic benefits, including infection prevention, protection of vulnerable skin, improved patient outcomes and reduced total cost of care.
+Having over 9,900 employees worldwide and operating in over 100 countries through direct sales and local distributors, our business activities generate a substantial amount of taxes.
 These include both corporate income taxes and non-income taxes such as payroll taxes, property taxes, VAT/Sales & Use taxes, and other taxes.

 ConvaTec‘s Code of Ethics and Business Conduct requires that all its books and records accurately and fairly reflect its transactions, and our approach to tax aligns to that code.